amirkeren/bluemix-lab2/README.md

 ```
 function main(params) {
-	//this will create a new document with an id value of the payload
+	//this will create a new document with an id value of the translated phrase
+	var translation = params.payload;
+	console.log("Translated phrase is - " + translation);
-	return { doc: { _id: params.payload } };
+	return { doc: { _id: translation } };
 }
 ```